Class M planet

 In the Star Trek universe, a Class M planet is one habitable by humans and similar life forms.
 Earth, Vulcan, Romulus, and Qo'noS are examples of Class M planets.
-The planet needs an atmosphere of oxygen and nitrogen, should be close to a stable star, and have fertile soil and a climate that is generally pleasant for humans.
+The planet needs an atmosphere of oxygen and nitrogen, should be close to a stable star, have fertile soil, a tolerable gravity, and a climate that is generally pleasant for humans.
 Most planets shown in the franchise are Class M planets; occasionally another alphabetically named class of planet is shown, each hostile to humanoid life in one or more ways.
 As a story device, this allowed for easy filming without restriction by environmental suits, but Science correspondent Gretchen Vogel called it a "failure of imagination" when thinking about the limits of the zone capable of supporting life.
-The origin within the fictional universe is implied to be the Vulcan word Minshara.
+The origin of the term within the fictional universe is implied to be the Vulcan word Minshara.